What will I find in my CSA share each week?

 Can I sign up late?

-If not full, Online signups will close 5 days before the CSA season (Spring or Summer or Fall).
-If you are interested in signing up after the online registration has closed, contact us via phone (603) 444-0786.
+If not full, online signups will close 5 days before the CSA season (spring, summer or fall).
+If you are interested in signing up after the online registration has closed, contact us via phone at (603)-444-0786.

 Where do I go to pick up my box?
 Can I pick up somewhere other than the farm?

-Currently the only place to pickup a CSA share is at the Farm.
-When you enter the farm, look for the CSA signs for the pickup location.
-It will be obvious.
-We maybe be offering a pick-up in Lancaster NH for an additional cost if there is enough interest.
+The main place to pick up a CSA share is at the farm.
+When you enter the farm, look for the CSA signs for the pickup location; it should be obvious.
+We have drop-off points in Lancaster (Wednesdays) and Gorham (Tuesdays) and will establish one in Lincoln if there is enough interest.
+If one of these pickup points interests you, you can indicate that When signing up for a CSA share.

 What will I eat in the winter????

-As farmers we continue to work hard to extend the season, but do not currently have a winter CSA.
-However our stand is open 365/8-5:30.
-Our Farm Buck program is a great way to shop at the stand and still get a 15% discount on all items.
+As farmers we continue to work hard to extend the season, but do not currently have a winter CSA--though it might happen this year!
+However, our stand is open 365/8-5:30.
+Our Farm Bucks program is a great way to shop at the stand and still get a 10%-15% discount on all items in the wintertime.

 Is the quality better in the stand than the farm share?
 Are the offerings different?

 We strive to provide the freshest produce possible to all of our customers whether it be a CSA member, farmstand visitor, wholesale account, or restaurant account.
-The quality of freshness does not differ between each outlet.
-In some cases we might offer B grade carrots or tomatoes to the CSA and it will indicated in the weekly newsletter.
+The quality does not differ between each outlet.
+In some cases we might offer B grade carrots or tomatoes to the CSA and it will indicated in the weekly newsletter (and we will count it as a lesser value in calculating the share size).

 When can I visit the farm?

 MSF is open 7 days a week, 365 days a year, from 8:00 am - 5:30 pm.
 The animals don't take holidays and neither do we!
 You are more than welcome to come visit us and walk around the farm anytime during business hours.
-During the months without snow, there is a self guided tour you can take, found at the kiosk outside the farmstand.
-If you would like a farmer led tour for your school or organization, give us a call or send an email.
+During the months without snow, there is a free-of-charge self guided tour you can take found at the kiosk outside the farmstand.
+If you would like a farmer-led tour for your school or organization, give us a call or send us an email.

 Are there herbs in my share?